AssistGo/assist-go-server/README.md

 # AssistGo!
 App

-This is the server backend for the AssistGo! app!
+This is the back end server for the AssistGo! app!

 ## Technologies